mar10/wsgidav/README.md

     ```

     Run `wsgidav --help` for a list of available options.
+  - WebDAV is a superset of HTTP, so WsgiDAV is also a performant, multi-threaded
+    web server with SSL support.
   - A binary MSI installer is available for Microsoft Windows.
   - WsgiDAV is also a Python library that implements the WSGI protocol and can
 	  be run behind any WSGI compliant web server.<br>
   - WsgiDAV is implemented as a configurable stack of WSGI middleware
     applications.<br>
-    The open architecture allows to extend the functionality and integrate
+    Its open architecture allows to extend the functionality and integrate
     WebDAV services into your project.<br>
   	Typical use cases are:
-	- Expose data structures as virtual file systems.
+  	- Expose data structures as virtual, editable file systems.
   	- Allow online editing of MS Office documents.

 ## Status